Architect Samuel Hannaford designed Music Hall in the style of High Victorian Gothic.

 Both wings also feature the intertwined letters CIE for Cincinnati Industrial Exposition.

-The original design included patterns in the brick on top of windows and doors, around the rose window—in many places on the east and west sides of the structure.
+The original design included decorative geometric patterns in the brick under arches, over main entrance doors, and around the rose window—in many places on the east and west sides of the structure.

-These details were lost during the 1969-1975 renovation when the structure underwent a sandblasting to refresh the exterior.
+These details were lost during renovations in 1970 when the structure underwent a sandblasting to refresh the exterior.

 During the most recent renovation, the black brick patterns were repainted, helping to restore the exterior to its original design.

-As part of our mission of preservation, Friends of Music Hall is financing the restoration of historic sandstone finials that are broken or have been lost to time.
-Check out the FMH blog detailing the significance of these finials and how they will be restored.
+As part of our mission of preservation, Friends of Music Hall financed the restoration of historic sandstone finials that were broken and had been lost to time and the elements.
+Check out the FMH blog detailing the significance of these finials and how they were be restored.

 Take a Music Hall Outdoor Walking Tour and get the full story—and more!—on the design and details of Cincinnati Music Hall.